-- Promote the service on local radio stations and advertisements and link in with The NHS Youth Forum. - Integrate ourselves within young person's groups in the organisation such as the Chameleons based in Sefton CAMHS, Fresh CAMHS group, Generation R, Young Person's Advisory Group and others. - Launch a recruitment campaign to increase numbers of participants, extending the membership to anyone that would like to get involved in making things better for children and young people. - Hy-Genie Innovation Project around infection prevention, hand washing and ways to protect patients, families and staff both here and across other hospitals. - NHS Youth Forum involve current forum to join NHS Youth Forum and attend annual meeting.
+- Promote the service on local radio stations and advertisements and to link in with The NHS Youth Forum. - Integrate ourselves with in the young person's group in the organisation such as the Chameleons based in Sefton CAMHS, Fresh CAMHS group, Generation R, Young Person's Advisory Group and others. - Launch a recruitment campaign to increase numbers of participants, extending the membership to anyone that would like to get involved in making things better for children and young people. - Hy-Genie- Innovation project around infection prevention, hand washing and ways to protect patients, families and staff both here and across other hospitals. - NHS Youth Forum- involve current forum to join NHS Youth Forum and attend annual meeting